xpepermint/approvedjs/README.md

 ## Usage

 Below, we create a simple example to show the benefit of using Approved.js in your Node.js projects.
-In this tutorial we filter and validate an input and then create a new document in a database.
+In this tutorial we filter and validate data and then create a new document in a database.
 If something goes wrong, an error is handled and parsed into a user-friendly format.

 To make things as clean as possible, we use [Babel](https://babeljs.io/) with ES7 features thus we can wrap our code into the `async` block.